Understanding Ambivalence

 So why would you waste time and energy on something that's only going to lead to something worse?

-That's already giving me a lot more to work with.
+That's a risk giving me a lot more to work with.

-It's more about how you're trying to manage your own emotions and trying to avoid your own pain.
+It's more about how you're trying to manage your own emotions than trying to avoid your own pain.

 Right?